 Notable feature: Large bush-cricket with large powerful hind legs

-Where in the UK: Five sites in Southern England - Sussex, Kent and Wiltshire
+Where in the UK: Six sites in Southern England - four in Sussex, one in Kent and one in Wiltshire

 The Wart-biter is a large bush-cricket, adult’s measure between 31 and 37mm and the ovipositor (egg-laying organ) of the females can measure up to 21mm.
 It has large, dark eyes and is typically dark green, often with dark brown or black blotches on the body and wings.
 Its large and powerful hind legs give this species a frog-like appearance.